johnbillion/wp-json-schemas/readme.md

 ### Are these schemas automatically generated from WordPress core?

 No. I started down that path (using [wp-parser-lib](https://github.com/johnbillion/wp-parser-lib)) but realised it's quicker to generate them manually and then copy most of the documentation from core, especially as I'm adding extra documentation and schemas for properties when I can.

+### Why aren't the descriptions very good?

+The descriptions for objects and properties are mostly copied from WordPress core, many of which are poor quality.
+I'll update the descriptions in this schema as they're improved in core.